KDE/digikam-doc/color_management/printer_profiles.rst

 .. warning::

     Rendering intents are available when converting from one profile to another depends on the destination profile.
 Not every profile supports every rendering intent.
-Problems can occurs when you select an unsupported rendering intent is that `Lcms <https://www.littlecms.com/>`_ quietly uses the profile's default rendering intent.
+Problems can occur when you select an unsupported rendering intent is that `Lcms <https://www.littlecms.com/>`_ quietly uses the profile's default rendering intent.

 .. _soft_proof: